11 Things to Do in Amsterdam in September

 Amsterdam City Swim.| ©Ivinst

 September is also a month of sporting events.
-Two of the most important in the city take place in this month.
-The first one is the Amsterdam City Swim.
-A swimming race that brings together some 3,000 swimmers who participate to raise funds for associations for those affected by neurological diseases.
-The race takes place in the central canals of Amsterdam and it is always a spectacle to watch the swimmers go through the canals that are usually only used by boats.
+Two of the city's most important events take place this month.
+The first is the Amsterdam City Swim.
+This swimming race brings together around 3,000 swimmers who participate to raise funds for associations that support people with neurological diseases.
+The race takes place in the central canals of Amsterdam and it is always a spectacle to see the swimmers swimming through the canals that are usually only navigated by boats.

-Running enthusiasts also have their event.
-The Dam tot Damloop race brings together some 35,000 runners who follow a winding 16-kilometer route from Amsterdam to the center of Zaandam.
-If you can't just watch it from the sidelines, you can join in and combine tourism with sport.
+Running enthusiasts also have their own event.
+The Dam tot Damloop race brings together around 35,000 runners who follow a winding 16-kilometer route from Amsterdam to the center of Zaandam.
+If watching from the sidelines isn't enough for you, you can join in and combine tourism with sport.

 Book a guided tour of Amsterdam